uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/sorting.md

 {panel end}

-Sorting is another very important area of {glossary-link term="algorithm"}algorithms{glossary-link end}.
+Sorting is another very important area of algorithms.
 Computers often have to sort large amounts of data into order based on some attribute of that data, such as sorting a list of files by their name or size, or emails by the date they were received, or a customer list according to people's names.
 Most of the time this is done to make searching easier.
 For example you might have a large amount of data and each piece of data could be someone's name and their phone number.